Soopz/Hetionet/README.md

 PROBLEM 1:

-To run the first query first the data to be loaded must be in the same directory as the python programs.
+To run the first query, the data to be loaded must be in the same directory as the python programs.
 Createkeyspace.py should be run first to then createtables.py, then the loaddata.cql script through the cqlsh shell.
 From there the diseasequery.py can be run to query the Cassandra Database.

 PROBLEM 2: